harshapulikollu/pollution_monitoring_system/README.md

 ## Task to be done:
 - [X] ~~Google maps on Home screen of app(get API key for that).~~
 - [X] ~~Get location of that device and show marker on map.~~
-- [ ] Persistent model sheet which will show data related to that location.
+- [ ] Persistent full model sheet which will show data related to that location.
+- [X] ~~Change color of collapsed bottom sheet depending on how many pollutions threshold limit exceeded~~
 - [X] ~~Show Satellite view and map view.~~
 - [X] ~~Floating button to change b/w views.~~
 - [X] ~~Add firebase json file to app for interacting with Database and sending notifications.~~
 - [ ] Get data from database as stream for particular marker(location).
-- [ ] Add(code) cloud functions to trigger notification alerts to user when any parameter level reaches threshold.
+- [X] Add(code) cloud functions to trigger notification alerts to user when any parameter level reaches threshold.
 - [ ] Show real-time graph of data (if feasible).
 - [X] ~~Add info/about screen.~~